Advanced Music Technology Studies

 Assessment modes: Coursework

-Advanced Music Technology Studies is a core module that gives you the chance to conduct critical research on a topic that leads to your final practical project in the spring term.
+This core module gives you the chance to conduct critical research on a topic that leads to your final practical project in the spring term.

-This module gives you the theoretical foundation to support your practice-based research through a structured series of seminars, leading towards a presentation of your research, and production of an extended essay.
+You'll get the theoretical foundation to support your practice-based research through a structured series of seminars, leading to a presentation of your research and an extended essay.

-You will be guided throughout the term by weekly in-depth two-hour seminars affording insights to how to research music technology related topics, with relevant historical, social, cultural, political issues introduced by the tutor.
+You will be guided throughout the term by weekly in-depth two-hour seminars on how to research music technology-related topics.
+Relevant historical, social, cultural and political issues are introduced by your tutor.

-The module will develop your intellectual abilities and nurture creative insights within a particular topic of your choice, preparing you equally for the Studio Project or the optional Music Dissertation in the spring term.
+This module develops your intellectual ability and nurtures creative insights within a particular topic of your choice, preparing you equally for the Studio Project or the optional Music Dissertation in the spring term.